-Now, I am in my eighth year of recovery.
+Now, I am in my eleventh year of recovery.
 I have recovered hundreds of memories.
 I am no longer a prisoner to my family and have severed all ties with them.
 I can parent my children without intense triggers on most days.
 I have a much better understanding of who I am and what I want from life.
 And I have found my voice again.

 I tell my story so everyone can understand that childhood complex trauma is real.
 I tell my story so children will be heard … so that someone will believe them.

 I tell my story so that children can have hope.